sophos/Sophos-Central-SIEM-Integration/README.md

 The script in this directory allows you to use the Sophos Central API to get data into your SIEM solution.

-Access to the APIs requires an access token or API Credentials that can be setup in the Sophos Central UI by going to System Settings from the navigation bar and then selecting API Token Management or API Credentials.
-From this page, you can click the Add Token button to create a new token.
+Access to the APIs requires API Credentials that can be setup in the Sophos Central UI by going to Global Settings from the navigation bar and then selecting API Credentials Management.
+From this page, you can click the Add Credential button to create new credentials (client ID and client secret).
-Here is more information available on how to setup API Token: https://community.sophos.com/kb/en-us/125169
+Here is more information available on how to setup API Credentials: https://community.sophos.com/kb/en-us/125169

-You can view API Swagger Specification by accessing API Access URL from the access token created under Api Token Management in Sophos Central UI.

 ### Installation ###